spotDL/spotify-downloader/docs/usage.md

   --cache-path CACHE_PATH
                         The path where spotipy cache file will be stored.
   --no-cache            Disable caching (both requests and token).
-  --cookie-file COOKIE_FILE
-                        Path to cookies file.
   --max-retries MAX_RETRIES
                         The maximum number of retries to perform when getting metadata.
+  --headless            Run in headless mode.

 FFmpeg options:
   --ffmpeg FFMPEG       The ffmpeg executable to use.
   --threads THREADS     The number of threads to use when downloading songs.
   --bitrate {auto,disable,8k,16k,24k,32k,40k,48k,64k,80k,96k,112k,128k,160k,192k,224k,256k,320k,0,1,2,3,4,5,6,7,8,9}
                         The constant/variable bitrate to use for the output file.
 Values from 0 to 9 are variable bitrates.
 Auto will use the bitrate of the original file.
 Disable will disable the bitrate option.
-(In case of m4a and opus files, this option will skip the conversion) --ffmpeg-args FFMPEG_ARGS
+(In case of m4a and opus files, auto and disable will skip the conversion) --ffmpeg-args FFMPEG_ARGS
                         Additional ffmpeg arguments passed as a string.